 Engagement with issuers: Dedicated engagement strategy where we engage with selected constituents of the ETF to improve their sustainability practices, track their progress and report back to stakeholders.
-Targets pre-defined investments clusters: Fish & Seafood companies (in 2021) and Shipping Lanes companies (in 2022) with the support of Asia Research & Engagement (ARE).
+Targets pre-defined investments clusters: Fish & Seafood companies (in 2021) and Shipping Lanes companies (in 2022 and 2023).
+Asia Research & Engagement (ARE) supported the engagement until end of 2022.

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle LE 8 PLUS 00 19, 00 21 N/A PUBLIC Passive investments 1
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle LE 8 PLUS OO 19, OO 21 N/A PUBLIC Passive investments 1